bfops/playform/README.md

 ## Making it work

-It can be built with `cargo build`, which should grab dependencies automatically. `playform` can then be run from the `target` directory.
+Install libpng, SDL2 and SDL2_ttf.

-If you're on Mac OS X you'll need to install libpng and SDL first.
+Build with `cargo build`, which will grab all other dependencies.
-`brew install libpng SDL2 SDL2_TTF`
+Run with `cargo run` and `playform` will start!

 ## How to play